KimbaWLion/DiscordBaseballBot/README.md

 V2 leverages https://pypi.org/project/MLB-StatsAPI/ for getting near real time updates of MLB games, it also relies on python discord bots that already exist.

-Deprecated V1 relied heavily from the [reddit baseball updater bot](https://github.com/mattabullock/Baseball-GDT-Bot) that posted to reddit threads.

 Please do not expect tests or regular updates, this is a pet project moreso as a proof of concept than anything well maintained.
 If there is interest in it, I will expand it out to make it customizable and easier to use for all major league teams.